MarcelloCeresini/ImageSegmentation/README.md

 cd src
 python3 food.py train --data=../data --model=PATH_TO_MODEL
 ```
-Or if you want to start from epoch 0:
+Or, if you want to start from the first epoch:

 ```bash
 cd src